UltraEngine/Documentation/CPP/WMSServer.md

 | [FetchMap](FetchMap.md) | Method | retrieves a map image with the specified parameters |

 ## Availabilty

+This class is only available in the enterprise version.

 | Indie | Pro | Enterprise |
 |---|---|---|
 | ✕ | ✕ | ✓ |